epccs/RPUlux/Hardware/README.md

         Alternate Input Power can be enabled (8).
         The high side VIN current sensor is connected to ADC6.
         Power VIN voltage is divided down and connected to ADC7.
+        Six constant-current LED channels controlled with ATmega328p PWM pins.
+        Each LED channel has an AL8805 buck converter with 0.3 Ohm set resistor for 330mA.
+        A weak pull-up will set an analog voltage on the AL8805 control pin for 50 to 150mA.
         Three digital input/outputs (14, 15, 16) with level shift for connecting to a higher voltage.
         The digital inputs are also connected to ADC channels (ADC0, ADC1, ADC2).
         The digital inputs also have current sinking N-CH MOSFET that may be enabled (4, 7)